Musxeto/musxeto/README.md

-can you add an arrow in it that on clicked open all the stats and stuff un less no;
 **i'm mustafa, a cs junior at lahore garrison university and a passionate fullstack dev.**
 *hit me up if: you have extra coffee or cardamom chai, preferably*